juandn/pelican-anthracite/README.md

 ### pelicanconf.py

-Pelican-Blue theme use the following settings.
+Pelican-anthracite theme use the following settings.
 You can add the following to your `pelicanconf.py` to get the site shown in the screenshots.

 ```python
 SIDEBAR_DIGEST = 'Programmer and Web Developer'